sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 If you are an OEM building secure systems, you must provide the hardware to enable these features.

-For more information about how to deploy Windows Defender Application Control in an enterprise, see [Windows Defender Application Control deployment guide](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).
+For more information about how to deploy Windows Defender Application Control in an enterprise , see [Windows Defender Application Control deployment guide](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control-deployment-guide).

 ## Windows Defender Exploit Guard